turbot/guardrails-docs/docs/runbooks/enterprise-install/installing-te/index.md

 # Install Turbot Guardrails Enterprise (TE)

 In this runbook, you will:
-- Use AWS Service Catalogue to install Turbot Guardrails Enterprise (TE)
+- Use AWS Service Catalog to install Turbot Guardrails Enterprise (TE).
-- Learn how to monitor installations
+- Monitor and troubleshoot the TE install process.

-**Turbot Guardrails Enterprise (TE)** provides automated configuration and management of Turbot infrastructure to be used when running the Turbot software application.
-The TE service catalog product will provision a load balancer, SQS queues, ECS containers and lambda functions specific to the version selected into the hosting account.
-This version does not become active until associated with one or more Guardrails workspaces (accomplished in a separate step).
+**Turbot Guardrails Enterprise (TE)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.

 Each TE installation deploys a new version of the Turbot software -- Every Turbot release requires a new TE version.

 ## Prerequisites

-- Access to the Guardrails master AWS account with Administrator privileges..
+- Access to the Guardrails master AWS account with Administrator privileges.
 - Familiarity with AWS Console, Service Catalog, and CloudFormation services.

 ## Step 1: Access AWS Console